open-telemetry/opentelemetry-dotnet/docs/public/api/Prerequisites.md

     dotnet add package --prerelease OpenTelemetry.Exporter.Console
     ```

-Now that you have a working dotnet console application you can follow the next
+Now that you have a working .NET console application you can follow the next
 steps for the kind of telemetry you wish to add: logs, metrics, traces.